-by Baron Modar Neznanich, Volk Herald
+by Master Modar Neznanich, Volk Herald

 One of the great aspects of the SCA is pageantry.
 Each of us can participate in this area by creating a heraldic device for ourselves, then utilizing that device for heraldic display.
 Nothing is more inspiring than seeing dozens of banners, shields, surcoats, dresses, boxes, tablecloths, tents, archery equipment, etc. all decked out in heraldic splendour.
-It adds to the medieval ambiance of events and makes us fit more into our personas.
+It adds to the medieval ambiance of events and make us fit more into our personas.
+Following are general guidelines to use when developing a heraldic device.